DV

 Who each is best for

-VOO: Buy-and-hold U.S. large-cap investors prioritizing the absolute lowest cost (0.03%) paired with the second-largest asset base for minimal tracking error.
+VOO: Designed for core S&P 500 allocators who want the lowest cost available and the largest asset base for minimal tracking error.

 Key risks to know